jolie/docs/comparison.md

   response.send(xml(resVariable));
 });
  ```
- There is nothing special about this but lets consider the case where all the operation in of MySecondInterface need to be exposed by a second port in Jolie in this is achieved by
+ There is nothing special about this but lets consider the case where all the operation in of MySecondInterface need to be exposed by a second port in Jolie in this is achieved by creating a second port and binding MySecondInterface to the second port

 ```jolie
   inputPort mySecondHttpPort{